 Study the Word Personally & Corporately

 God is a God of grace, mercy, and patience.
-But that doesn’t mean that we should get comfortable with our own sin.
+But that doesn’t mean we should get comfortable with our sin.
 A heart that has truly been reborn by the Spirit of God is a heart with new desires.
-We need to grow those righteous desires through careful study of God’s Word.
-That should include the personal study of the Bible along with attending a church where the Word of God is being preached from cover to cover, not just the comfortable parts.
+We must grow those righteous desires by carefully studying God’s Word.
+That should include the personal study of the Bible as well as attending a church where the Word of God is being preached from cover to cover, not just the comfortable parts.
 We need to know and understand the whole counsel of God.

-We also need to cultivate friendships with people who will encourage us to grow and change, not make it easier for us to remain spiritual babies (Prov.
+We also need to cultivate friendships with people who will encourage us to grow and change, not make it easy for us to remain spiritual babies (Prov.
 27.5-6).

 But in the end, it’s His enabling that causes us to keep growing (Phil.
 1.6) and His grace that will cause us to one day stand before Him perfect.
 Verse 24: